rapidsai/plotly-dash-rapids-census-demo/plotly_demo/README.md

-# Plot.ly-Dash + RAPIDS | Census 2010 Visualization
+# Plotly-Dash + RAPIDS | Census 2020 Visualization

 Refer to the readme in the root directory.